 For inpatient care, most medical insurance products provide that insurance can be used only in excess of the state-provided hospital care.
+The additional medical insurance provides coverage for elective fees, surgical devices, and consumables for minimally-invasive surgery which are not sponsored by the National Health Insurance Fund.

 - 2. Life insurance is strongly recommended (life and long-term disability risks) since the state's benefits are very low. - 3.
 Voluntary pension insurance is the third pillar of the Bulgarian pension system.
-It's gaining popularity among middle-aged employees middle age, and it's typical to split contributions between the employer and the employee. - 4.
-Perks such as meal vouchers, gym membership cards, access to different facilities on the office premises, qualified and certified training, internal training and seminar participation, longer annual paid leave, mentor programs, and perks are popular.
+It's gaining popularity among middle-aged employees, and it's typical to share contributions between the employer and the employee.

+4. Perks such as meal vouchers, gym membership cards, access to different facilities on the office premises, qualified and certified training, internal training and seminar participation, longer annual paid leave, mentor programs, flexible working hours, and remote work are popular.